Kafka

 • Network Access: Fluent Bit must be able to reach your MSK broker endpoints (AWS VPC setup).

-• AWS Credentials: Provide credentials using any supported AWS method:
+• AWS Credentials: Provide these AWS credentials using any supported AWS method.
+These credentials are discovered by default when aws_msk_iam flag is enabled.

 • IAM roles (recommended for EC2, ECS, or EKS)